tos-kamiya/slothx/README.md

 - Installs your script using `pipx`.
 - Supports force installation with the `--force` option.
 - Allows viewing the generated `pyproject.toml` without installing using `--pyproject-toml`.
+- Provides a `run` command to execute your script in a virtual environment with its dependencies.

 ## Requirements